terrelcodes/terrelcodes/README.md

    1. all things Python
    2. cohort-centered peer-to-peer learning
    3. digital marketing
-- 🌱 I’m currently learning [Pollen](https://docs.racket-lang.org/pollen/) and [Beautiful Racket](https://beautifulracket.com/)
+- 🌱 I’m currently learning JavaScript, HTML, and CSS.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/terrelshumway/)

 <!---